 Use common areas

-Amenities maintained through HOA funds must be made available for all homeowners to use.
+Amenities funded by the HOA must be available to all homeowners.
 This might include a dog park, gym, or pool.

 However, the HOA can impose limitations, such as installing a reservation system process for party rooms and common areas.